haotianzh/scistree2doc/docs/installation/installation-c.md

 # You can then test it directly, e.g., ./scistree example_input.txt
 ```

 This step is not required for the Python package installation if using `pip install .` as described above.
-See more details below.